Dublin software company Workhuman ‘on course’ for €1bn valuation

 Seen & Heard: banks may ration lending and retailers seek rent supports

-Grafton Street: Many retail rents, for the second quarter of the year, are due on Wednesday.
-Lobby group Retail Excellence say many stores will not be able to pay this bill
+Grafton Street: many retail rents, for the second quarter of the year, are due on Wednesday.
+Lobby group Retail Excellence say many stores will not be able to pay this bill.
+Photograph: Bryan O Brien

 The Sunday Times also reports that Bank of Ireland and PTSB have started turning down house buyers who seek to borrow more than three-and-a-half times their earnings, in an early signal of how institutions may ration lending following Covid-19.
 PTSB has issued a blanket ban on all applications for exemptions from the Central Bank lending rules, while BOI has tightened its criteria.